spencertipping/nfu/README.md

 - `-a`, `--average`: Generates a running average of the last N elements.
 If N = 0 or is not provided, then generates a running average of all numbers.
-- `-c`, `--count`: Pipes data through `uniq -c` to count adjacent, equivalent items.
+- `-c`, `--count`: Counts adjacent, equivalent items.
 You should probably use `-g` before this unless your data is already grouped or you just want run lengths.
 - `-d`, `--delta`: The inverse of `sum`; returns the difference between successive numbers.
 - `-e`, `--eval`: Allows you to transform data with a Perl expression.